 In 2017, the organization incorporated under the name Crisis Services Canada and launched the Canada Suicide Prevention Service (CSPS).
 CSC is a collaboration of non-profit distress and crisis service centres from across Canada.
 We offer a nationally available, regionally delivered service to anyone thinking about or affected by suicide.
-CSPS is available 24/7, via toll-free phone, text or chat.
+CSPS is available 24/7, via toll-free phone.

 CSC is guided by several core goals and principles.
 We believe that partnerships are the key to increasing services and improving outcomes for individuals in distress, crisis or those who may be experiencing suicidal thoughts.

 CSC members have decades of experience in providing emotional support to people in need across Canada.
 We share a commitment to best practices and a common set of core values.

 We are committed to respecting cultural and social differences.
 We believe that every human being deserves the opportunity to express themselves, free of judgement.

 We are committed to supporting individuals who are emotionally vulnerable or who may have significant mental health issues, in the most caring and least intrusive manner possible.

 We value collaboration with family, friends and community organizations to help reduce the risks of suicide.

 We will strive to make sure services across Canada are confidential, free and available 24 hours, 7 days a week.

 We will strive to ensure a high quality of services based on best or promising practices.